Hania Aamir: Rise to fame (2020–present)

 In 2020, Aamir played a carefree and outgoing girl Rumaisa Siddique, in Ishqiya opposite Feroze Khan.
 She received a nomination for Best Actress TV at the 2nd Pakistan International Screen Awards.
 The same year she starred as a flirty TikToker girl, Sanam Jameel in Dil Ruba.

-In 2022, Aamir portrayed Hala in Mere Humsafar opposite Farhan Saeed.
-She received Lux Style Awards Best TV Actress and Best TV Actress – Critics' Choice nominations.
-That same year, she briefly appeared as Gul Meena in the ensemble cast drama Sang-e-Mah, co-starring Zaviyar Nauman Ijaz.
+In 2022, she briefly appeared as Gul Meena in the ensemble cast drama Sang-e-Mah, co-starring Zaviyar Nauman Ijaz.

 In 2023, Aamir portrayed Maheer Saad Hussain opposite Wahaj Ali and Zaviyar Nauman Ijaz, in the romantic drama Mujhe Pyaar Hua Tha.
 Her performance received mixed to negative reviews.
 In 2024, she starred in Kabhi Main Kabhi Tum opposite Fahad Mustafa where she played Sharjeena, a role that earned positive reviews.
 In 2025, Hania appeared in the Punjabi-language Indian film Sardaar Ji 3 alongside Diljit Dosanjh and Neeru Bajwa, marking her debut in the Indian Punjabi-language film industry.
+In 2026, Hania released her debut single, "Pablo".

 Other work and media image

 Aamir has been described in the media, one of the Pakistan's most popular and highest-paid actresses.
 She has featured in Hello Pakistan's HOT100 list in the "Headliners" category.
 She walked the ramp for Zainab Chottani at the "Pakistan Fashion Week" in 2019.
 She has also done various photoshoots for "Eid Collections" and for designers like Asim Jofa.
 Aamir is a brand ambassador for several brands like Maybelline New York and Sprite.
 In 2022, Aamir was named the brand ambassador for Peshawar Zalmi in the Pakistan Super League.
 Aamir is the most-followed Pakistani celebrity on Instagram, surpassing Ayeza Khan.
 Aamir was placed 9th in Eastern Eyes Top 50 Asian Stars of 2024.

-Following the 2025 Pahalgam attack and rising tensions between India and Pakistan, access to several Pakistani artistes' Instagram accounts was restricted within India.
-Aamir was one of the celebrities among the affected, whose profile became inaccessible to Indian users.
-In the aftermath of these restrictions, a statement attributed to Aamir began circulating widely on social media.
-The viral post falsely claimed that Aamir had appealed to Indian Prime Minister Narendra Modi to reconsider the decision to block their Instagram accounts.
-However, Aamir addressed the issue by sharing a detailed statement via her Instagram Stories, clarifying that the circulating quote was fabricated and that she had not made any such appeal.
+Following the 2025 Pahalgam attack and the subsequent 2025 India–Pakistan standoff, access to accounts of several Pakistani entertainers on Instagram was restricted within India.
+Aamir's profile was among those blocked for Indian users.
+During this period, a fabricated statement claiming she had appealed to the Prime Minister of India, Narendra Modi, circulated on social media.
+Aamir denied the quote and clarified through her Instagram Stories that she had not issued any such statement.
+In 2026, she was featured Forbes 30 Under 30 Asia list.